 “Plan on sleeping over tonight?”

 “Haha, Funny Kale.
-I’m waiting on my ride.”
+I’m waiting for my ride.”

 “Well, if you’re tired of waiting I can—”

 She quickly cut him off and denied him.
 Kaleb wasn’t a bad guy, but she didn’t want to take her chances with anyone.
 She was being more cautious lately.
 Besides, if those two found out she left with someone else they would probably track down the car, run them off the road, beat him to a pulp, then take her home.
 They were ridiculous like that.

 “You’ve been testy lately.
 You and that guy you were hanging with are over?”

 “I fail to see how this is any of your business, and you’ve only known me for two years.”

 He pulled a chair beside her and made himself comfortable.
 “Incorrect.
 I’ve known you since freshman year but we’ve worked together for two years.”
 He stated and she merely sucked her teeth at him.
 “I’m going to assume the attitude is just because you’re tired.”